A Scenario — 2026 to 2035

 IIT Bombay dropout.
 Wharton undergrad.
 I previously co-founded a $100M+ quant hedge fund and a Google-backed edge AI startup.

 Outside of markets and technology, I love reading about history, Indian mythology and Buddhist philosophy.
-The longest lenses give the clearest views.
+I believe that the longest lenses give the clearest views.

 Follow me on X / Twitter or reach out at rahulplus@gmail.com.